Free Walking Tour Berlin

 The Construction of the Berlin Wall

-Before we discuss the fall of the Berlin Wall, it’s essential to understand its origin and the circumstances that led to its construction.
-Following World War II, Germany was divided into four occupation zones controlled by Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
+To proceed with the history of the fall of the Berlin Wall, let’s first realize when and why it was erected.
+Following World War II, Germany was divided into four occupation zones controlled by Allied powers: The countries involved in the arms race are United States, Soviet Union, United Kingdom and France.

 Life Under the Berlin Wall